 Investment management fees are charged for portfolio management services in accordance with a fund management and portfolio management agreement effective as of August 1, 2011 between Urbana and CIM.
 Pursuant to such agreement, CIM is entitled to an investment management fee equal to 1.5% per annum of the market value of Urbana's investment portfolio.
-In the ninemonth period ended September 30, 2018, CIM earned \$3.2M of investment management fees from Urbana.
+In 2018, CIM earned \$4.1M of investment management fees from Urbana (2017 - \$4.3M).
 The investment management fees are accrued daily and paid quarterly in arrears.
-As at September 30, 2018 there was an investment management fee of \$1.0M payable to CIM.
+As at December 31, 2018 there was an investment management fee of \$910,068 payable to CIM (2017 - \$1.1M).